User Agreement - PayPal Payment Agreement for Pre-approved Payments

 - Recurring Payments

-A Recurring Payment is a payment in which you (as a buyer or a sender of funds) provide an advance authorisation to a third party (such as a merchant or eBay) for a third party initiated payment, that is a charge to your PayPal account directly on a one-time, regular, or sporadic basis.
-Recurring Payments are sometimes called “Subscriptions”, “Automatic Payments” or “Preapproved Payments”.
-Recurring Payments can be managed from your PayPal Account.
-By providing an advanced authorisation for a third party initiated payment, you are giving the third party the ability to collect or reverse variable payment amounts from your PayPal account until such time as this arrangement is cancelled.
+A Recurring Payment is a payment in which you (as a buyer or a sender of funds) provide an advance authorisation to a third party (such as a merchant or eBay) for a third party initiated payment, that is a charge to your PayPal account or credit or debit card where you do not have a PayPal account (“Nominated Payment Source”) directly on a one-time, regular, or sporadic basis.
+Recurring Payments are sometimes called “Subscriptions”, “Automatic Payments”, “Preapproved Payments” or “Future Payments”.
+By providing an advanced authorisation for a third party initiated payment, you are giving the third party the ability to collect or reverse variable payment amounts from your Nominated Payment Source until such time as this arrangement is cancelled.

 - If your third party initiated payment requires a currency conversion by us, the amount of the currency conversion fee will be determined at the time the applicable third party processes your payment and completes the transaction.
 You acknowledge that the exchange rate determined at the time of each payment transaction will differ and you agree to the future execution of third party initiated payments being based on fluctuating exchange rates.

 - In some cases, merchants may hold a small payment to verify your PayPal account.
 The hold is usually released within 3 to 5 days.

 When you establish a Recurring Payment with a merchant, you are also entering into a Billing Agreement with PayPal.
 By entering into a Billing Agreement you are authorising PayPal to allow the merchant to charge your Nominated Payment Source directly.
 PayPal facilitates the transaction between you and the merchant, but does not enforce contractual obligations for payment by you or for delivery of goods or services by the merchant.